woutercx/visualstudiocodescala/README.md

 # visualstudiocodescala
 Make it possible to execute a simple helloworld.scala program in Visual Studio Code on a Mac.

-1. Install Scala with a Package Manager, for example with brew:
+**1. Install Scala with a Package Manager, for example with brew:**

 ```bash
     brew update